Twins vs. Dodgers Player Props Betting Odds

 Buxton Stats

-- Buxton has seven doubles, a triple, eight home runs, 21 walks and 19 RBI (30 total hits).
+- Buxton has 32 hits with eight doubles, a triple, eight home runs, 21 walks and 20 RBI.
 He's also stolen two bases.

 Buxton Recent Games